XuehaiPan/Dev-Setup/README.md

 zsh ~/upgrade_packages.sh
 ```

 By default, `upgrade_packages.sh` will not upgrade your conda environments.
-If you want to always keep your conda up-to-date, you can uncomment the last line in the script.
+If you want to always keep your conda up-to-date, you can uncomment the corresponding line in the script.
 Or run the script as:

 ```shell
 source ~/upgrade_packages.sh; upgrade_conda
 ```

-Each function in `upgrade_packages.sh` has a copy in `$HOME/.dotfiles/utilities.sh` which will be sourced automatically when the shell starts up.
+The function definitions in `upgrade_packages.sh` is in `$HOME/.dotfiles/utilities.sh`, which will be sourced automatically when the shell starts up.

 ### Font Settings